drewsmith/my-reads/README.md

 Demo
 ---

-A live demo can be located at [http://my-reads-drew.herokuapp.com/]
+A live demo can be located at http://my-reads-drew.herokuapp.com/

 Description
 ---

-My reads is a simple Single Page Application (SPA) to demonstrate react-fundamentals.
+My reads is a Single Page Application (SPA) to demonstrate react-fundamentals.
 The homepage is a list of books categorized into three separate book shelves:

 1. Currently Reading
 2. Want to Read